What Is Breadcrumbing? Behavior, Signs, and More

 Open communication

-Consider talking openly with your potential partner about your expectations and needs in the relationship.
-Open communication can foster trust and understanding and may help set clear boundaries.
-Also, this can give you an opportunity to learn about their expectations so that you don’t inadvertently engage in breadcrumbing during your communication.
+Consider talking openly with your potential partner about your expectations and having an honest conversation about your needs.
+Open communication can foster trust and understanding and may help set clear boundaries and make informed decisions.
+Also, having a direct conversation can give you an opportunity to learn about their expectations so that you don’t inadvertently engage in breadcrumbing during your communication.

 Prioritizing mental health